Germany’s welfare state doesn’t need reform—it needs detoxification

 Economically and medically, such a situation inevitably forces a person to apply for social benefits.
 Or: remigration.
 The first strengthens the growth of AfD support; the second fulfills a central AfD objective.

-This narrative obscures the actual truth: the welfare state is not the problem—the ideology embedded deep within its administration is.
+The dominant narrative obscures the actual truth: the welfare state is not the problem—the ideology embedded deep within its administration is.

 This internal tightening not only destroys lives; it also generates costs.
 People who become ill due to administrative failures, lose their ability to work, or see their businesses collapse inevitably end up dependent on social benefits.
 Others who can no longer pay contributions because institutions have destroyed their economic foundation burden the system twice.
 And anyone who would need to take legal action faces yet another barrier: legal aid is uncertain, slow, and inaccessible for many.